As governments grapple with privacy debate, industry now ponders how to deal with leaks

 Leaks of classified information from former Booz Allen Hamilton and U.S. National Security Agency contractor Edward Snowden have given the NSA a world-class public-relations headache.
 Private citizens are reeling too, having not yet grasped the extent to which digital communications were potentially subject to state scrutiny.
 As the U.S. continues communications surveillance as a tool to fight terrorism, it faces both in-house and international data-privacy concerns.
 That struggle will ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Snowdenâ€™s Leaks Present New Challenges For Industry".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Snowdenâ€™s Leaks Present New Challenges For Industry".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.